Guías y buenas prácticas

 Open Repositories: Preprints

-There are several public and free repositories, such as PsychArchives or bioRxiv.org, that allow researchers to upload manuscript versions as preprints.
-These platforms ensure that research outputs remain publicly available even if the final journal publication is behind a paywall.
-Preprints are versions of a manuscript prior to formal journal publication and are generally not considered duplicate publications by most publishers.
-Major publishing houses typically allow the use of preprint servers.
-Nevertheless, we recommend carefully reviewing the editorial policy of the journal to which you plan to submit your article.
+Several public, free repositories, such as PsychArchives and bioRxiv.org, allow researchers to upload manuscript versions as preprints.
+These platforms help ensure that research outputs remain publicly available even if the final journal article is published behind a paywall.
+Preprints are versions of a manuscript shared before formal journal publication and are generally not considered duplicate publications by most publishers.
+However, it is always advisable to check the editorial policy of the journal to which you plan to submit your work.

-To ensure that your publications remain openly accessible, we recommend uploading the original manuscript to a public repository before submitting it to any journal.
-Similarly, each time you revise your manuscript during the peer-review process, you should upload the updated version to the repository at the same time that the revised manuscript is submitted to the journal.
-You should not wait until final acceptance to do this, as some journals no longer allow repository updates at that stage.
+To help keep your publications openly accessible, we recommend uploading the original manuscript to a public repository before submitting it to a journal.
+Each time you revise the manuscript during peer review, you should also upload the updated version to the repository when you submit the revision to the journal.
+It is best not to wait until final acceptance, since some journals no longer allow repository updates at that stage.
 Following this procedure ensures that the accepted version of your article remains openly accessible, allowing anyone to access the results of your research.

 UNDER DEVELOPMENT